Historic Plants and Our Garden

 It was the Shaker’s philosophy never to use flowers to adorn their clothing.
 Instead, flowers were valued for their functional purposes.
-Lavender was used in the infirmary usually in combination with other medicines.
+Lavender, usually in combination with other medicines, was used in the Village’s infirmary.
 The two cold-hardy varieties grown at the Museum include Hidcote and Munsted.
 The flowers grown in these beds are mainly for use in the workshops given at the Museum.

 Scented geraniums are available in many fragrances.
-The rose-scented geranium leaf can be used in cooking, infusing cake batter with a rose taste.
+The rose-scented geranium leaf can be used in cooking and in baking, infusing cake batter with a rose taste.
 Lemon-scented geraniums were floated in water to give it a refreshing scent.
 The Shakers dried many herbs, such as lemon thyme, lemon verbena, roses, and lavender, to make potpourri.
-Orris root, a fixative and important ingredient in making potpourris, is made from the Florentine Iris.
+Orris root, a fixative and important ingredient in making potpourris, is made from the Florentine iris.
 Southernwood and costmary are herbs used to prevent moth damage in commonly worn woolen clothing.

 The preparation of herbs for medicinal purposes was an important industry for the Enfield Shakers.
-Valerian root, one of the largest crops grown in Enfield, was used to produce Brown’s Extract of English Valerian and was said to cure “every disease arising from mental affection and nervous exhaustion.”
+Valerian root, one of the largest crops grown in Enfield, was processed to produce Brown’s Extract of English Valerian and was said to cure “every disease arising from mental affection and nervous exhaustion.”
 Monarda (Oswego Tea) was used to prevent upset stomachs.
-Lemon balm was used to lower fevers.
-Horehound and elecampane were used for coughs, colds, and pulmonary problems.
+Lemon balm was enlisted to lower fevers.
+Horehound and elecampane were selected to soothe coughs, colds, and pulmonary problems.
 Wood betony was used for headaches and nervousness.
 In the infirmary, the sage leaf was made into a tea for a cough and cold gargle.
 Medicinal teas were also made from mints, chamomile, and catnip.

 Orchards and Production Beds